shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics-dbsearch/tutorial.md

 >>      There are a number of choices for different data files that can be generated using
 >>      PeptideShaker.
 A compressed file can be made containing all information needed to
 >>      view them results in the standalone PeptideShaker viewer.
 A `mzidentML` file can
->>      be created that contains all peptide sequence matching information and can be
+>>      be generated that contains all peptide sequence matching information and can be
 >>      utilized by compatible downstream software.
 Other outputs are focused on the inferred
 >>      proteins identified from the PSMs, as well as phosphorylation reports, relevant if
 >>      a phosphoproteomics experiment has been undertaken.